Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Related Work

 \section{Related Work}

-Our analysis is related to the hyperspectral patch-level multi-label classification task employing deep models.
+Our analysis is related to the hyperspectral patch-level, multi-label classification task employing deep models.
 We position our work based on closely related axes.

-\textbf{Traditional machine learning as opposed to deep learning methods.} \citep{9645266} summarizes the challenges of hyperspectral image classification that cannot be addressed by traditional machine learning.
-More specific to Remote Sensing, \citep{PAOLETTI2019279} provides an overview of the popular deep learning models to perform HSI classification. \citep{YUAN2020111716} provides a systematic review on the traditional neural networks and deep learning methods in environmental remote sensing applications, demonstrating that these methods have made tremendous progress in this field.
-All those papers focus their discussion and analysis on methods that perform pixel-level classification in a supervised manner, including deep belief networks, recurrent neural networks, and convolutional neural networks.
-In \citep{OKWUASHI2020107298} the authors discuss the integration of traditional machine learning approaches with the deep learning techniques by investigating the application of Deep Support Vector Machines for HSI classification.
-All experiments performed reinforce the superiority of deep learning techniques over traditional machine learning.
-Our work follows this trend and focuses on learning representations from the data, automatically and hierarchically.
+\textbf{Traditional machine learning as opposed to deep learning methods.} A compendium by the authors in~\cite{9645266} encapsulates the mayrid challenges in hyperspectral image classification that cannot be addressed by traditional machine learning methodologies.
+Zooming in on Remote Sensing,~\cite{PAOLETTI2019279} provides an overview of prevalent deep learning models tailored for hyperspectral image (HSI) classification.
+Further, \cite{YUAN2020111716} puts forward a comprehensive and systematic review comparing the traditional neural networks, and deep learning methods, underlining the substantial advancements made by the latter in the realm of environmental remote sensing applications.
+These referenced studies primarily direct their discourse and exploration towards methodologies which facilitate pixel-level classification in a supervised context, encompassing deep belief networks, recurrent neural networks, and convolutional neural networks.
+In~\cite{OKWUASHI2020107298} the authors discuss the integration of traditional machine learning approaches with the deep learning techniques by investigating the application of Deep Support Vector Machines for HSI classification.
+The empirical evidence compiled within these works accentuates the superiority of deep learning techniques over traditional machine learning.
+Our work aligns with the prevailing paradigm, focusing on the automatic and hierarchical extraction of representations from the data.